aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 1. Go to the CloudTrail console, then click on **Event history** on the left menu.
 2. Click to expand several different types of events and observe the information presented.
 3. With several different events, click the **View event** button while they are expanded to view their raw JSON records.
 Note the `userIdentity` block, along with some of the more interesting fields like `sourceIPAddress`, `eventSource`, and `eventName`.
 Depending on the event, you may also see some `requestParameters` and `responseElements` present.
-4. Using the filter dropdown, focus your attention on activity with an **Event source** of `logs.amazonaws.com` (for CloudWatch Logs).
-What do you see?

 # Exercise 2: Automated detection